 Once you have decided on the place, you should consider the type of terrain that would suit your fitness best and how long you want your walk to be.

 There are a wealth of great walking guidebooks, but with some basic map-reading skills you could devise your own route from scratch, turning a walk into a great adventure.
-Alternatively you can download a route (and save your favourites) in our Route Finder.
+Alternatively you can check out the routes in our Route Finder.

 Think about how far you are able to walk in the time you have.
 The average walker takes an hour to walk 3 miles, and around 30 minutes to climb 300 metres (Naismith’s rule), but you should adjust this depending on your fitness levels.
 It isn’t just hills that will slow you down; mud, uneven path surfaces, high winds and poor weather will have an impact.

 It’s important to plan time for rests, breaks and sightseeing, so that you don’t feel rushed.
 There’s nothing better than discovering an interesting feature to explore!
 If you are relying on a pub or café in a remote place for sustenance, check the opening times in advance.

 Don’t forget to include extra time for a change of plan, or unexpected problems such as bad weather, tiredness or injury, or a blocked path.
 Plan in ‘escape routes’ and always check the weather forecast on the day via the Met Office website and the BBC Weather website.

 Many walks are accessible by public transport so consider leaving the car at home.
 Not only is it better for the environment, you can also walk a “linear” route from A to B rather than having to end up where you started from, just to return to your car.
 Don’t forget to check public transport times (and any disruptions to services) before you head out.